htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

    a lot of possible settings and you should at least take a look at the first two main sections to make sure everything looks okay.
 In particular, you might want to set up security for HTCondor.
-See the the :doc:`/admin-manual/security` section to learn how to do this.
+See the the :ref:`admin-manual/security:htcondor's security model` section to learn how to do this.

 #.
 For Linux platforms, run the *condor_kbdd* to monitor keyboard and
    mouse activity on all machines within the pool that will run a *condor_startd*; these are machines that execute jobs.
 To do this,